tommiec/mac-maintenance/README.md

 - identifies the file type using `file`
 - calculates the SHA256 hash
 - looks up the hash in VirusTotal when the `vt` CLI is available
+- shows a short hex preview
+- checks magic bytes against common file types
+- flags mismatches between file extension and detected content
+- extracts quick indicators such as URLs, IPs, shell commands and suspicious strings
+- prints a simple triage score
-- opens extracted strings in `less`
+- opens extracted strings in `less` for manual review

 The installer installs both the VirusTotal GUI app and `virustotal-cli`.
 The triage script uses the CLI command `vt` for lookups, so configure the `vt` CLI with your VirusTotal API key first.
 The string view opens in `less`; press `q` to exit it.